jblackledge/New-Shoes/README.md

 ## Installation
-Simply search for and download the app from the Google Play store.
+Simply search for and download the app from the Google Play store, or visit [this link](https://play.google.com/store/apps/details?id=newshoes.app&hl=en_US).
 New Shoes works on Android 6.0 and higher

 ## Usage